-- If the active shooter enters your office or classroom, there are no set procedures. - The decision to flee or seek shelter inside the room can only be made by you and is dependent upon the circumstances. - Try to remain calm, it will aid you in decision making. - If able, call 911, alerting the Police to your location. - If you can't speak, leave the line open so the dispatcher can hear what is taking place.
-Usually the location of a caller can be determined without speaking. - If there is absolutely no opportunity for escape or concealment and the shooter is not actively firing on victims, it might be possible to negotiate with the shooter.
+- If the active shooter enters your office or classroom, there are no set procedures. - The decision to flee or seek shelter inside the room can only be made by you and is dependent upon the circumstances. - Try to remain calm, it will aid you in decision making. - If able, call 911 via a classroom/office phone or via the YC Mobile app, alerting RCMP to your location. - If you can't speak, leave the line open so the dispatcher can hear what is taking place.
+Usually the location of a caller can be determined without speaking. - If there is absolutely no opportunity of escape or concealment and the shooter is not actively firing on people it might be possible to negotiate with the shooter.